expo/fyi/bumping-ios-build-number.md

 1. - **If you are building a managed Expo app**

      Increment the value for the `expo.ios.buildNumber` key in `app.json`.
+This can be done manually or [automatically with app version management](https://docs.expo.dev/build-reference/app-versions/).
 Remember that this value must be a string.
 Optionally, commit this change.
 Then, build a new app archive with `eas build`.
 Wait for the build to finish.

      [<img src="./assets/bumping-ios-build-number/01-bumping-ios-build-number.png" width="800" />](./assets/bumping-ios-build-number/01-ios-build-number-code.png)